rushighale/Online-Test-Application/README.md

     Dependency Injection
     HTTP Requests

-#Spring Boot is an awesome framework to build RESTful API and Microservices.
+#Spring Boot is an awesome framework to build RESTful API